Jussie Smollett's Character Removed From Final Episodes Of 'Empire' Season

 “The events of the past few weeks have been incredibly emotional for all of us...”

-The police superintendent said Smollett carried out the "stunt" after a racist and homophobic letter he received a week earlier, which he allegedly also faked, had failed to get the attention he'd desired.
+The police superintendent said Smollett carried out the "stunt" after a racist and homophobic letter he received a week earlier, which he allegedly also faked, had failed to get the attention he desired.
 "So," Johnson concluded, "he concocted a story about being attacked."

 National